srajma/xatra/README.md

 Bugfixes
 - [x] AdminRivers don't work again.
-- [ ] use approx centroid calc
+- [ ] make outline of rivers show on hover too -- need rivers to be grouped for that
-- [ ] show bounding boxes of flag paxmaxes when selected
+- [x] ~~show bounding boxes of flag paxmaxes when selected~~ instead just show outline on hover
 - [x] AdminRivers doesn't work.
 - [x] River name rendering position is weird
 - [x] River names don't render for overpass